Top 10 MC5 Songs

 # 1 – Kick Out The Jams

-The name of the first MC5 album Kick Out the Jams came from this controversial track.
+The name of the first MC5 album, Kick Out the Jams, came from this controversial track.
 It was recorded live along with the rest of the album.
 It is infamous for Rob Tyner saying “It’s time to kick out the jams motherf***ers!” at the start of the album’s eponymous track.
-This caused a great deal of controversy around the band.
+This caused significant controversy within the band.

 DMCA.com Protection Status